 Video is a great medium for law firms to showcase their legal talent to a broad base and provide useful content that people will want to share.
 Post your law firm videos on your website and YouTube channel and link to them from all your social media pages.
 If you’re active on Facebook, you may want to consider hosting a Facebook Live session where people can directly engage with you online, asking questions relevant to your practice and their problems.

 Retargeting ads to drive traffic to your law firm website.

 Retargeting lets you deliver ad content to people who have visited your website or blog.
 Only a very small percentage of people who visit your law firm website for the first time will respond to your call-to-action.
 This is because most people are just browsing.
 To ensure they will visit you again when they are closer to making a buying decision, use retargeting ads.
-It’s a cost-effective and effective way to increase your traffic and conversion rates.
+It’s cost-effective and an effective way to increase your traffic and conversion rates.